afghori/afghori/README.md

 <h3 align="center">Senior Software Engineer | Python | Django | AWS </h3>

 <p>
-Hi I am Ammar Farid, a computer systems engineer from NEDUET, Karachi.
-I started my professional career as a backend engineer in a fintech startup and, am currently associated with Techwards as a a senior software engineer where my role allows me the flexibility to wear multiple hats and work on all stages of software development lifecycle.
-My interests include solving real world problems for the benefit of the people, exploring new trends in automatic speech recognition and teaching.
+Hi, I am Ammar Farid, a computer systems engineer from NEDUET, Karachi.
+I started my professional career as a backend engineer in a fintech startup and am currently associated with Techwards as a senior software engineer, where my role allows me the flexibility to wear multiple hats and work at all stages of the software development lifecycle.
+My interests include solving real world problems for the benefit of people, exploring new trends in automatic speech recognition and teaching.
 </p>

 <!-- ABOUT ME -->